Dash Cam Troubleshooting Guide

 e.
 For non-GPS enabled Dash Cams, ensure you input the correct date and time via the menu and save it and not accidentally press the back key.

 f.
-Format the SD card – instructions here.
+Format the Micro SD card – instructions here.
 Reassess the issue with the formatted card.

 g.
 Update to the latest firmware – instructions here.
 Reassess the issue with the new firmware.